utfpr-cp-software-architecture/2019-2/README.md

 ### week-02
 This project implements all requirements for our fictitious system 01.
 The implementation includes SOLID principles, factory method design pattern, and advanced Java language resources.

+### week-03
+This project introduces layers.
+Whereas one layer covers business requirements, the other covers database management.
+The database management layer uses the Data Access Object pattern.
+This concludes all requirements for system example 01.

+### week-04A
+This project extends existent DAOs to include update and delete functionality.

+### week-04B
+This project uses the Template Method to reduce code repetition on DAO classes and to keep the persistence layer closed to change, but open to extension.